There is a lot of debate over this one question: what do cats hunt for in the wild?

-Another consideration is that the amount of time a cat spends hunting also varies from cat to cat, between the sexes, whether they receive supplemental feeding, and social status, believe it or not.
+Another consideration is that the amount of time a cat spends hunting also varies from cat to cat, between the sexes (intact males don’t hunt as much as neutered males or females), whether they receive supplemental feeding, and social status, believe it or not.

 There are many, many variables about cat predation studies that wildlife conservationists are failing to realize.
 I’m not against wildlife OR conservation.
 That is part of the reason that I do feed cats and participate in Trap-Neuter-Return (TNR).